Continuum Limit of Dendritic Deposition: Results and Discussion

-We now turn toward characterizing the critical radius of the CTD transition in 3D.
-The results of our 3D simulations are presented in Fig.~\ref{fig:3d_scaling} using the same format as the 2D results.
-In panel (c), as $\Da$ tends towards zero, $\Rc$ exhibits an immediate plateau at a value of around $3 D / k$.
-Again using the leftmost point of panel (d), we find that $\gamma = 0.02$ with a $95\%$CI of $[-0.27, 0.12]$.
-This confidence interval is very broad due to the limited number of trajectories generated at $\log_{10} \Da = -2.55$.
-To increase the precision, we can instead estimate $\gamma$ using the second-to-last point from the left (red), which has a value of $-0.01$ with a $95\%$CI of $[-0.11, 0.02]$.
-However, by using a larger value of the \textda number, we may sacrifice some accuracy with respect to the $\Da \to 0$ limit.
+We now examine the continuum limit of the CTD transition for three-dimensional deposition.
+The results of our 3D simulations are shown in Fig.~\ref{fig:3d_scaling} using the same format as the 2D results.
+Before turning our focus to $\gamma$, we note that panel (a) is consistent with having $\DF \approx 2.5$ independent of the value of the \textda number.
+The critical radius is plotted in panel (c).
+When $\Da$ tends towards zero, this radius exhibits an immediate plateau at around $3 D / k$.
+Again using the leftmost (brown) point of the derivative in panel (d), we find that $\gamma = 0.02$ with a $95\%$CI of $[-0.27, 0.12]$.
+The confidence interval is broad due to the limited number of trajectories generated at $\log_{10} \Da = -2.55$.
+To increase the precision, we can instead estimate $\gamma$ using the second-to-last point from the left (light blue), which has a value of $-0.01$ with a $95\%$CI of $[-0.11, 0.02]$.
+However, since we are using a larger \textda number, this calculated $\gamma$ value may not be as representative of the continuum limit.

-Using the 3D data to evaluate the $\gamma = 0$ hypothesis presents its own set of challenges because simulations in this dimension are more expensive than in 2D.
-To begin with, we could not observe the CTD transition at as wide a range of \textda numbers, and as a result, the convergence to the $\Da \to 0$ limit is not as robust.
-For example, unlike in 2D, the plateau that corresponds to the compact growth regime $\DF = 3$ is not fully developed in Fig.~\ref{fig:3d_scaling}(a) even for the smallest value of $\log_{10} \Da = -2.55$ (green curve).
+Because simulations in 3D are more expensive than in 2D, analyzing the $\gamma = 0$ hypothesis using the 3D data presents its own set of challenges.
+To begin with, in 3D, we could not observe the CTD transition at as wide a range of \textda numbers, and as a result, the convergence to the $\Da \to 0$ limit is not as robust.
+For example, unlike in 2D, the plateau that corresponds to the compact growth regime $\DF = 3$ is not fully developed in Fig.~\ref{fig:3d_scaling}(a) even for the smallest value of $\log_{10} \Da = -2.55$ (brown curve).
 In addition, since we generated fewer trajectories overall, the error bars in Fig.~\ref{fig:3d_scaling} are wider than in Fig.~\ref{fig:scaling}.
-For this reason, although the flattening trend in the 3D data is clear, it is not possible to rule out plateau at a $\gamma$ value between zero and $-0.1$.
+For this reason, although the flattening trend in the 3D data is clear, it is not possible to rule out a plateau at a $\gamma$ value between zero and $-0.1$.

-Despite these limitations, the estimate for $\gamma$ in 3D is consistent with the $2D$ estimate, $95\%$CI $[-0.09, -0.03]$.
-Further, taken together, the 2D and 3D data sets offer significant evidence for the $\gamma = 0$ hypothesis.
-Both $\gamma$ confidence intervals are close to zero, and the remaining differences can be plausibly explained by \textda number and statistical convergence effects.
+Despite these limitations, the estimate for $\gamma$ in 3D is consistent with the 2D estimate, $95\%$CI $[-0.09, -0.03]$.
+Further, taken together, the 2D and 3D data sets offer significant evidence that $\gamma = 0$ as predicted by the continuum linear stability analysis.
+Both $\gamma$ confidence intervals are close to zero, and the remaining differences can be plausibly explained by statistical and the \textda number convergence effects.